monomelodies/monad/docs/samples/translate.md

 > You need to wrap it in a complete, valid table, or some browsers will barf on
 > you and you'll be wandering why your headers are missing.

+The same goes for your `schema.html` files; just translate what you need.

+## Compiling translations for use
+Once you've generated a `.pot` template, translated all the strings and saved your various language files as `.po` files, run the Grunt task supplied by `angular-gettext` to compile to JSON.
+The output path should be `/path/to/my/admin/i18n`.
+The names of the files should correspond to whatever language given in the URL via the `/:language/` parameter, i.e. for `en` there should be a file `i18n/en.json`.